The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-ajenec/README.md

 Commonalities:

 - Both support object-oriented and functional programming.
-- both have large, supportive communities.
+- Both have large, supportive communities.
 Giving you opportunities for feedback.
 - You can build a full-stack applications using either.

 ## Conclusion & Tips for learning this language/framework.